Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Live in places where there is ongoing community spread.

-Have close contacts with people with COVID-19.
+Have close contacts with people who have COVID-19.

-Traveled to places where community spread is happening.
+Have traveled to places where community spread is happening.

 Chronic kidney disease undergoing dialysis

 Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies